ucsb-cs16/s19-ykk/_lectures/lec03.md

 xor returns true if only one of the boolean values are true; which means, xor returns false if both the boolean values are false or both the boolean values are true
 ```
-Write a C++ logical statement for two boolean values, x and y, to represent xor by using a combination of only !, &&, ||
+Write a logical statement in C++ for two boolean values x and y, to represent xor by using a combination of only !, &&, || (NOT, AND, OR)

 Solutions: https://docs.google.com/document/d/1j_J25q3XOB1M-zgpy1zvIPQVa4p_hx_QuqUGg6EADpE/edit#